 - Enjoy improved overall health, since sleep apnea is linked to serious medical conditions

-- Enhance your ability to function in your career and relationships, since sleep apnea has been known to cause exhaustion and irritation
+- Enhance your ability to function in your career and relationships, since this has been known to cause exhaustion and irritation

 Call 334-600-1423 to schedule a consultation with Dr. Swartzentruber at our Montgomery, AL dentist office.
 A stress-free exam, sleep study, and noninvasive treatment from Carmichael Dental Care will make a major difference in your life, whether you’re awake or asleep.